Kim Jong Un’s fury after watching North Korea’s new navy destroyer crippled in botched launch

 He ordered the destroyer to be restored before the late June plenary session of the ruling Workers’ Party, calling the matter one of national honor.

-However, considering the potential degree of damage, analysts said that it would be nearly impossible to meet Kim’s deadline.
+However, considering the potential degree of damage, analysts said that it would be nearly impossible to meet Kim’s late June deadline for repairs.

+The ship “will not be entering Korean Peoples’ Navy (KPN) service anytime soon and may ultimately prove to be a complete loss,” experts from the Center for Strategic and International Studies wrote in their Beyond Parallel blog alongside satellite photos of the floundering vessel.

 Retired South Korean Adm.
 Kim Duk-ki told CNN that North Korea appeared to lack the necessary infrastructure – a dry dock – to launch a 5,000-ton destroyer, let alone recover and repair it.